-- A minimum of two references that address the following competencies and attributes of the nominee: - Skill in developing and maintaining appropriate interpersonal relationships. i. - Communication skills. ii. - a.
+- 4. A minimum of two references that address the following competencies and attributes of the nominee: - i.
+Skill in developing and maintaining appropriate interpersonal relationships. - ii.
+Communication skills. - a.
 Interview skills. - b.
 Clarity of self-expression. - c.
 Appropriate non-verbal expression. - d.
-Writing to accurately and concisely articulate findings through review of documentation or through observation. - Ability to critically analyze, verbalize, and record pertinent objective data. iii. - iv.
-Awareness of one's own biases but open to new ideas and receptive to change. - Area of competence in physical therapy education to serve as a basis of providing consultation. - vi.
-A personal and professional history that is devoid of circumstances, which would reflect poorly on the Accreditation program. - Ability to critically review written documentation to determine level of compliance with standards and required elements. - 5.
-For document reviewers, willingness to accept the responsibilities of the critical document review, which include: - Successful completion of mandatory training. i. - ii.
-Thorough review of all self-study materials. - Conducting a second review when programs are required to resubmit all or parts of iii. the report in response to the document review. - iv.
-Commitment to absolute confidentiality. - Active participation as a team member in all related activities, including close coordination with the on-site reviewers. - Active participation as a team member in all related activities, including close vi. coordination with the on-site reviewers. - Acceptance of responsibility for one's own behavior and actions. vii. - viii.
-Acknowledgment of conflict of interest. - For on-site reviewers, willingness to accept the responsibilities of an on-site visit, which include: - Successful completion of mandatory training. i. - ii.
-Thorough review of the report of the document reviewers. - Commitment to absolute confidentiality. iii. - iv.
-Active participation as a team member in all related activities, including close coordination with the document reviewers. - Ability to objectively collect, analyze, and communicate all data pertinent to the on-site ٧. review process. - Acceptance of responsibility for one's own behavior and actions. vi. - Acknowledgment of conflict of interest. - (c) The candidacy program reviewers are taken from the pool of reviewers who have completed at least five visits/reviews.
+Writing to accurately and concisely articulate findings through review of documentation or through observation. - iii.
+Ability to critically analyze, verbalize, and record pertinent objective data. - iv.
+Awareness of one's own biases but open to new ideas and receptive to change. - v.
+Area of competence in physical therapy education to serve as a basis of providing consultation. - vi.
+A personal and professional history that is devoid of circumstances, which would reflect poorly on the Accreditation program. - vii.
+Ability to critically review written documentation to determine level of compliance with standards and required elements. - 5.
+For document reviewers, willingness to accept the responsibilities of the critical document review, which include: - i.
+Successful completion of mandatory training. - ii.
+Thorough review of all self-study materials. - iii.
+Conducting a second review when programs are required to resubmit all or parts of the report in response to the document review. - iv.
+Commitment to absolute confidentiality. - v.
+Active participation as a team member in all related activities, including close coordination with the on-site reviewers. - vi.
+Active participation as a team member in all related activities, including close coordination with the on-site reviewers. - vii.
+Acceptance of responsibility for one's own behavior and actions. - viii.
+Acknowledgment of conflict of interest. - 6.
+For on-site reviewers, willingness to accept the responsibilities of an on-site visit, which include: - i.
+Successful completion of mandatory training. - ii.
+Thorough review of the report of the document reviewers. - iii.
+Commitment to absolute confidentiality. - iv.
+Active participation as a team member in all related activities, including close coordination with the document reviewers. - v.
+Ability to objectively collect, analyze, and communicate all data pertinent to the on-site review process. - vi.
+Acceptance of responsibility for one's own behavior and actions. - vii.
+Acknowledgment of conflict of interest. - (c) The candidacy program reviewers are taken from the pool of reviewers who have completed at least five visits/reviews.
 The candidacy reviews are performed by four individuals, two who perform document reviews and two who conduct on-site reviews.
 For PTA programs, one of the reviewers must be a PTA.